sedwardstx/rbnvdemo/RBNV_Meetings/Robot_Builders_Night_Virtual_for_September_16th_2025-Summary.md

 ### In-Home Robot Testing
 - **Douglas Paradis** shared insights from setting up an RTK (Real-Time Kinematic) system for navigation in his home.
 Despite environmental challenges, he achieved fixed solutions with the RTK.

-### Simulation and Modeling
+### Makerspet Ros2 robot for $150
 - **Paul Bouchier** introduced a newly acquired robot capable of running ROS 2 on an ESP32 and demonstrated its assembly and initial setup.
-- **Carl Ott** introduced the MuJoCo Simulation, a physics engine used for modeling and simulating robotic dynamics.

-### New Technologies and Resources
-- **Paul Bouchier** showcased a "makers pet" robot, which is ROS 2 compatible and aligns with the Leno robot software stack.
+- The "makers pet" robot aligns with the Linorobot software stack.
 The ease of setup and configuration makes it suitable for beginners.

+### Other topics
 - **John K** mentioned a new open-source robot design, Mevita, aimed at being cost-effective and accessible for robot builders.

-## Conclusions and Insights
-- Navigation challenges in cluttered environments remain a key issue, with potential solutions focusing on better control algorithms and enhanced sensory input.
-- Use of RTK technology for precise localization shows promising results even in constrained environments but requires more robust setup for outdoor applications.
-- The introduction of affordable, accessible robotic kits aids in lowering barriers to entry for new robotics enthusiasts, fostering learning and development.

 ## Referenced Links
 - **Ponder SomeMore**